wsgan001/KnapsackSolver/README.md

 ## How to Use KnapsackSolver
 1. Open a terminal window (Linux/OS X) or command prompt (Windows) in the default `KnapsackSolver` directory.
+2. Type `ant compile` to build the system.
+Visit the (Apache Ant)[http://ant.apache.org/] website for information on downloading and installing this dependency.
-2. Add a comma-separated-value file (.csv) to this directory, or edit the existing `input.csv` file.
+3. Add a comma-separated-value file (.csv) to this directory, or edit the existing `input.csv` file.
 	This file should contain all of your requirements in the following format:

 	Line 1: A descriptive header.
 E.g. "Requirements, Cost, Benefit"